TritonDataCenter/rfd/rfd/0018/README.md

 Currently a user creating a docker container does not select their networks in their `docker run` commandline though they can specify the -P in order to get a an external NIC.
+The external NIC is based on the default network configured for the data center.
 The fabric network they're given is always the network configured in UFDS as the default for their account.

 Users also do not directly select their package.
 The package is chosen based on